 Few players score a hat-trick of tries on their RWC debut but Jack Nowell did just that when helping England to a 60-3 win over Uruguay at the Manchester City Stadium in October 2015.
 It was the sixth instance that an England team member had bagged three or more tries in the history of the tournament.
 He followed Mike Harrison (1987), Josh Lewsey (2003), Chris Ashton and Mark Cueto (2011) and Nick Easter, who also achieved the feat against Uruguay (2015).

 Jack took his Test try total to eight in 11 games in the 15-9 over Scotland at Murrayfield February 2016 – he had also crossed their line at Twickenham in 2015.
-He also produced a breathtaking and try-saving tackle on Ireland’s Robbie Henshaw at the corner in the third RBS 6 Nations match last winter, so illustrating his tenacity and gritty qualities reflected in his ability to make the hard yards under extreme pressure.
+He also produced a breathtaking and try-saving tackle on Ireland’s Robbie Henshaw at the corner in the third RBS 6 Nations match in 2016, so illustrating his tenacity and gritty qualities reflected in his ability to make the hard yards under extreme pressure.

 As the LV= Breakthrough Player for 2012-13, Jack had already achieved much in his burgeoning career before scoring four tries in his first eight Test matches.
 They featured two touchdowns in the final game of the 2015 RBS 6 Nations Championship against France and he made more clean breaks (nine) than any other player in the tournament, one more than England teammate George Ford and Liam Williams, of Wales.